-Mr. Rautray has authored a full-length book on Arbitration published by Wolters Kluwer (2008) and several articles published in leading international law journals.
+Mr. Rautray has authored two full-length books on arbitration published by Wolters Kluwer (2008 and 2018) and several articles published in leading international law journals.
 He is also a member of the IBA APAG Working Group on Initiatives for harmonising Arbitration Rules and Practices.

-Kachwaha & Partners is a multi-discipline, full-service law firm having its offices in Delhi and Mumbai (Bombay) and associate lawyers in most major cities of India.
+Kachwaha and Partners is a multi-discipline, full-service law firm which has offices in Delhi and Mumbai (Bombay) and associate lawyers in the major cities of India.
 The main office of the firm is in New Delhi, conveniently located next to the diplomatic mission area.
 It is easily accessible from all parts of Delhi, as well as its suburbs.

 The partners and members of the firm are senior professionals with years of experience behind them.
-They bring the highest level of professional service to clients along with the traditions of the profession, integrity and sound ethical practices.
+They bring the highest level of professional service to clients, along with the traditions of the profession - integrity and sound ethical practices.

 Members of the firm are in tune with the work-culture of international law firms, as well as the expectations of large corporate clients.
-The firm has, amongst its clients, Multinationals and leading Indian Corporations.
+The firm has, amongst its clients, multinationals and leading Indian corporations.